dienerlab/pipelines/model_builder/README.md

   --method                      The method used to build the models.
 Either `carveme` or `gapseq`.
 Growth Media:
   --media_db                    A file containing growth media specification for CARVEME.
 This is a
                                 TSV file for carveme and a CSV file for gapseq.
+If not specified will return the model without any gapfilling.
   --media                       Comma-separated list of media names to use.
 Only used for CARVEME.
 ```